brunorijsman/quantum-internet-hackathon-2022/docs/run-qiskit-code.md

-# Running the distributed quantum Fourier transformation (DQFT) implemented in Qiskit
+# The distributed quantum Fourier transformation (DQFT) implementation in Qiskit

 ## What is Qiskit?